 As of July 2015 according to the TTB (Federal: Alcohol and Tobacco Tax and Trade Bureau) there are 959 permits within Napa County for production, bottling, importation or distribution of beverage alcohol products and over 6000 permits in the USA – this means Napa County has slightly more than 10% of the countries’ permits.
 This public information is updated 2x per year and can be referenced here.
 Note that a number of Napa wineries have multiple permits.

 Also note that Napa County has the most Type 02 licenses issued for winegrowers of any county in the State of California.
-As of June 30, 2013 there are 1263 Type 02 licenses given by the ABC (State: California Department of Alcoholic Beverage Control).
-Reference the bottom of this PDF file.
+As of June 13, 2014 there are 1335 Type 02 licenses given by the ABC (State: California Department of Alcoholic Beverage Control).
+Reference this PDF file.

-For those interested in how many unique physical winery facilities there are in Napa County – this is the best guess we can come up with at this stage of our project.
-Out of the 700+ producers we have visited, we know for sure there are about 350 with unique physical locations (winery) within Napa County where commercial wine is made.
+For those interested in how many unique physical winery facilities there are in Napa County – this is the best guess we can come up with at this stage of our project: out of the 850+ unique wineries/producers we have personally visited, we have identified about 400 of these having unique physical bonded locations (a winery) within Napa County where commercial wine is made.
 There are many more bonded winery locations in the county – with many of them in business and industrial parks in or near the city of Napa.
-We estimate there to be around 420 physical wineries in total (including bonded garagiste wineries).
+We estimate there to be somewhere between 460 to 475 physical wineries in total in Napa County (including bonded garagiste wineries).
 There are also over 80 cave wineries in the Napa Valley and probably many more than this.
-Email comments or corrections about any of this to firstname.lastname@example.org
+Email comments or corrections about any of this to email@example.com

 Mailing List Wineries